illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 # Tooling Setup Assignment

 In this assignment there will be a series of tools you need to install and complete small tutorials.
 Copy this Markdown document and insert screenshots of the software installed.
-Assignment worth 100 points 10 items, 10 points each.
+Assignment worth 10 points 10 items, 1 point each.

 ## Sign Up for a GitHub.com Account